ropensci/roweb3/content/blog/2022-09-28-first-peer-reviewed-stats-packages/index.md

     by Joel H. Nitta, reviewed by Luis Osorio and Klaus Schliep, edited by Toby Dylan Hocking

-These packages are peer-reviewed by statisticians and developers to conform to a set of [standards](https://stats-devguide.ropensci.org/standards.html) we've developed with community input.
+These packages were peer-reviewed by statisticians and developers to conform to a set of [standards](https://stats-devguide.ropensci.org/standards.html) we've developed with community input.
 These cover areas such as documentation, testing, algorithm design and interoperability.
 As part of the review process, authors have also